SujayMohanty/Web-Develpment-Projects/README.md

 WELCOME TO anāyāsena YOUR ONE STOP SEARCH ENGINE.

 Just type  SEARCH FOR PUNCHING BAGS IN FLIPAKRT...BOOM ITS DONe YOU WOULD BE DIRECTLY REDIRECTED TO GYM BAG SEARCHED FOR YOU ALREADY IN FLPIKART ITSELF TO EXTRA STEPS.

+2. Rain_Rain_Go_Away.html :
+   This is the index.html file for an Ambient rain webpage for peace and leasure and for rain sleep and clicky fun while your burnout period enjoy!!!